ente76/sd-sys/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Individual licenses are granted upon request.
+Individual licenses may be granted upon request.